HitomiFlower/NaoMahjong/README.md

 A working in progress internet Japanese mahjong game made with unity.

 The resources using in this game are fetched from the online web game [Majsoul](http://www.majsoul.com/0/).

 The texture will be replaced in the future.

 **Please play the game equal or higher than 1280 * 768 resolution.**

-Unityバージョン:Unity 2019.3.0b9
+Unity Version:Unity 2019.3.0b9.

-For I love the UI of 2019.3, the unity version will be updated to the stable version of 2019.3 in the future.
+I use the beta version for I love the UI of 2019.3.
+The unity version will be updated to the stable version of 2019.3 in the future.

 Here is the [todo list](https://github.com/HitomiFlower/NaoMahjong/issues/1) with a schedule.
 Thanks for any help.